robovm/robovm-docs/en/advanced-topics/hacking.md

 The resulting binaries will end up in the folder `robovm/vm/target/binaries`.

+>NOTE: When packaing a custom RoboVM distribution via the `robovm-dist` project, the distribution Maven assembly will copy the binaries from `robovm/vm/binaries`, not `robovm/vm/target/binaries`.
+Invoke `robovm/vm/copy-binaries.sh` first.
+That will copy your custom native binaries from `robovm/vm/target/binaries` to `robovm/vm/binaries` for distribution.

->NOTE: if you don't work on the native code, call the `robovm/vm/fetch-binaries.sh` script.
+>NOTE: If you don't work on the native code, call the `robovm/vm/fetch-binaries.sh` script.
 Then copy the folders in `robovm/vm/binaries/` over to `robovm/vm/target/`, so you end up with a `robovm/vm/target/binaries/` folder.
 This will download the latest snapshot native binaries from our build servers.
 Repeat this process every time you update your fork with upstream.

 ## Building on the Command Line via Maven
 Building via Maven is pretty simple: